Veils have been worn, and continue to be worn, all over the world.

-With a white wedding kimono, instead of a veil the bride wears a tsuno kakushi.
+With a wedding kimono, instead of a veil the bride wears a tsuno kakushi.
 Tsuno means 'horns' and the purpose of wearing this headdress was to veil her horns of jealousy, ego and selfishness - attributes that should not be displayed at a wedding in front of the groom and his family.
 It symbolized her resolve to become a gentle, obedient wife.
 Also in those days, hair was thought to be unclean so people wore a headdress to hide it.

 Until the end of the Edo period in 1867, brides wore a wataboshi hood which was supposed to conceal the bride's face to everyone except the groom.